- Laser Treatments

 Does the look of your legs have you less than excited to put on a pair of shorts or hit the beach in a swimsuit?
 If so, you’re not alone.
 Over time, changes in weight, pregnancies, medical conditions and plain, old genetics can make our legs look less like ours and more like our parents!
-One of the most common leg complaints are varicose and spider veins.
+One of the most common leg complaints is varicose and spider veins.
 While these two are related, they aren’t exactly the same, and the treatments to get rid of them are very different too.

 Varicose veins are larger, deeper leg veins that are swollen and dilated so that they stick out and appear raised on the skin’s surface.
 They are blueish in color, but they aren’t just a cosmetic eyesore—varicose veins can truly be painful!
 They can ache or make your legs feel numb or tingling.
 These symptoms are often worse after a long day on your feet or with physical activity, making it hard to be as active or physically fit as you used to be.

 Now, on to spider veins.
 These are smaller dilated blood vessels that are much closer to the skin’s surface.
 In our legs, spider veins are a typical result of deeper varicose veins.
 If you think of the veins in your legs as rivers and creeks, the varicose veins are the rivers that feed the smaller creeks which are the spider veins.
-So, it’s very likely that if you’ve got one, you’ve got the other too.
+So, it’s very likely that if you’ve got one, you’ve got the other two.
 But spider veins are different from varicose veins in that they generally don’t hurt.
-They can either be red, blueish or purple and will often look like fine tangles of blood vessels clustered close together on the skin’s surface.
+They can either be red, blueish, or purple and will often look like fine tangles of blood vessels clustered close together on the skin’s surface.
 It’s important for you to understand that the two of these are related because if you treat the finer, surface spider veins without doing anything about the larger varicose veins that feed them, then your treatment isn’t really going to work that well and they will very likely just reappear.

 Treatment of Varicose and Spider Veins: Sclerotherapy versus Lasers

 These two options are the most common ones you will find out there to treat both problems.
 Though the overall goal of both is to get rid of ugly, dilated blood vessels, they do this in different ways.
-Each treatment is perfectly suited to work given the size of the blood vessel that its targeting.
-The key to success if finding an experienced practitioner that understands this and knows how to use each!
+Each treatment is perfectly suited to work given the size of the blood vessel that it’s targeting.
+The key to success is finding an experienced practitioner that understands this and knows how to use each!

 Varicose Veins and Sclerotherapy